Dan-Patterson/polygon_clipping/README.md

-# polygon_clipping
+# Polygon Clipping

-Python, NumPy polygon clipping for concave and convex polygons.
+**Python, NumPy polygon clipping for concave and convex polygons.**

 This implementation sets out to determine the intersection (clip) between two polygons.